ercrema/beyond_aoristic/README.md

 This repository contains data and scripts used in the following paper:

 Crema, E.R.
 (2024) A Bayesian alternative for Aoristic analyses in Archaeology.
-Archaeometry.
-DOI:10.1111/arcm.12984
+Archaeometry

 The repository is organised into four directories: _figures_, _results_, _scripts_, and _src_.
 The _scripts_ directory contains R scripts for each of the four simulation experiments, _src_ contains utility functions, _results_ contains R image files with the analyses output, and _figures_ contains all figures in the manuscript and the R script required to generate them.